joseph-a-levine/authoring/_older/january_2024.md

 >Acting preemptively, Landor explained that he was a practicing Rastafarian and provided proof of past religious accommodations.
 And, amazingly, Landor also handed the guard a copy of our decision in Ware v.
 Louisiana Department of Corrections, 866 F.3d 263 (5th Cir.
 2017), which held that Louisiana’s policy of cutting the hair of Rastafarians violated RLUIPA.
 Unmoved by our caselaw, the guard threw Landor’s papers in the trash and summoned RLCC’s warden, Marcus Myers.
 When Myers arrived, he demanded Landor hand over documentation from his sentencing judge that corroborated his religious beliefs.
 When Landor couldn’t instantly meet that demand, two guards carried him into another room, handcuffed him to a chair, held him down, and shaved his head.

 >We *emphatically* condemn the treatment that Landor endured.
 Still, we remain bound by our prior decision in Sossamon I that, under RLUIPA, he cannot seek money damages from officials in their individual capacities.
 In re Bonvillian, 19 F.4th at 792 (the rule of orderliness).
 Because the district court correctly held so, we AFFIRM.

+{% newthought "Zhan Xianzhong" %}
+Also read about [[Zhang Xianzhong]].
+He was a 17th century Chinese general, rebel and [[genocide]].
+Led a peasant rebellion.
+Killed *everyone* in [[Sichuan]].

+> The last Ming census figure for Sichuan in 1578 (more than 60 years before Zhang entered Sichuan) gave a population of 3,102,073.
+However, by 1661 (55), only 16,096 adult males were registered in Sichuan, and Chengdu was said to have become a virtual ghost town frequented by tigers.

 ## Reading